na-na-hi/renget/archive/pcrgjpstartguide.md

 - If you want to remain low level to cash in on sub 200 x3 Hard/normal nodes: Don't claim mission rewards from Dailies aside from the ones that give gems, after you hit level 50.
 The trade-off here is staying lower-level and not getting to clear content due to that.
 This is just preference.
 - To fund the early Dungeon 6 Stars, you'll want to clear the worlds up to 57-14 in order to get EX6 unlocked.
 The nodes scale to your level, but the rewards are based on the dungeon.
 This means you'll have access to a large amount of dungeon coins
 - For some easy growspheres, you can clear the Endless Summer, SOS Inori & Nakayoshi-Bu side stories.
+- If you're running low on guild house furniture coins, consider only upgrading the stamina furniture and liking as many guild houses until you hit the cap for daily coins.
+You can collect up to 50 per day (10 likes).

 ##->Recommended Hard nodes to farm<-